asadsabir/World-Bank-Gini-Index/Gini Index Report/Gini Index Report.md

 The second component, although it only represents 12% of the variance, is more interesting.
 It sees great negative representation from features at $6.85/day, great positive representation from features at $2.15/day, and close to zero with $3.65/day.
 It seems like the second component measures the severity of poverty.
 If the second component is positive, there's more people at the $2.15 level than at $6.85 and vice versa if negative.

-Using VIFs to reduce mul collinearity
+## Using VIFs to reduce multicollinearity